fteychene/docker-workshop/01_Basics/README.md

 9e522f5e7b13        alpine              "echo 'hello from ..."
 About a minute ago   Exited (0) About a minute ago                            dazzling_thompson d99dd89f3fca        alpine              "ls -l"                  About a minute ago   Exited (0) About a minute ago                            musing_curran
 ```
-We see all the containers launched durant this workshop.
+We see all the containers launched during this workshop.
-But with the status exited for all the previous containers.
+But with the status `Exited` for all the previous containers.

 Let's try to restart the container with the shell !
 ```